 • niobium

-If your nose piercing is less than 6 months old, you shouldn’t swap your jewelry out on your own.
+If your nose piercing is still relatively new, you shouldn’t swap your jewelry out on your own.
 Doing so may cause your nose tissue to tear.
 Instead, visit your piercer so they can swap out the jewelry for you.

 New piercings should usually be cleaned two to three times per day.
 Your piercer can provide you with a more specific recommendation.

-Before touching your nose piercing for any reason, you should always wash your hands thoroughly using warm water and liquid soap.
-Dry your hands with a paper towel, then proceed to clean your piercing.
+Before touching your nose piercing for any reason, you should always wash your hands thoroughly using warm water and soap.

 Your piercer can recommend specific cleansers to use.
-They’ll likely advise against using triclosan-containing soaps to clean your piercing, as they can dry out the surrounding skin.
+They’ll likely advise against using triclosan-containing soaps to clean your piercing, as these can dry out the surrounding skin.

 Other products to avoid include: